unnus/unnus/content/podcast/season-one/healthcare-seo-with-codrin-arsene.md

 Sliman:

-So you touched on the the patient or the would-be patients when they are having questions like yourself, and how do patients transition from, let's say, a regular reader of a blog or an article to a patient and comming to the actual facility.
+So you touched on the the patient or the would-be patients when they are having questions like yourself, and how do patients transition from, let's say, a regular reader of a blog or an article to a patient and coming to the actual facility.

 Codrin: